stefano-aldini/brain_skull_stripping/README.md

 11. Pass atlas and mask data folder as an argument from the command line.
 12. Add all resulting files in a zipped folder.
 13. Add quality metrics for each step.
+14. Add option to not show images in real time while processing.